/// STVG2018 ENGLISH

-Stavanger is the European Capital of Culture in 2008, along with Liverpool (UK), a culture party that will last until 31 December 2008.
+This is the case: Stavanger is the European Capital of Culture in 2008, along with Liverpool (UK), a culture party that last until 31 December 2008.

 It is Norway’s largest cultural arrangement with a budget of 300 mil.
 Nkr (c.
 38 mil.
 Euro) and shall provide spectacular experiences and entertainments of a high international quality.
 There will be fireworks and parties throughout the year from 12 January 2008.